History of Nigeria before 1500

-Long before 1500, much of modern Nigeria was divided into states identified with contemporary ethnic groups.
-These early states included the Igbo Kingdom of Nri, the Benin Kingdom, the Yoruba city-states including the Kingdom of Ife, Igala Kingdom, the Hausa States, and Nupe.
+Following migration from the Central Sahara to Nigeria, Nok people settled in the region of Nok in 1500 BCE, and Nok culture continued to persist until 1 BCE.
+Later, the emergence and flourishing of kingdoms and states occurred, which included the Igbo Kingdom of Nri, the Benin Kingdom, the Yoruba city-states as well as the Kingdom of Ife, Igala Kingdom, the Hausa states, and Nupe.
 Numerous small states to the west and south of Lake Chad were absorbed or displaced in the course of the expansion of Kanem, which was centered to the northeast of Lake Chad.
-Bornu, initially the western province of Kanem, became independent in the late 14th century.
-Other states probably existed, but the absence of archaeological data prevents accurate dating.
+Bornu, initially the western province of Kanem, became independent in the late 14th century CE.